p-argento/uni/DM2/DM2 Project Notes.md

 • DTW
 • Shapelets: Analyze the shapelets retrieved
 • At least one other method (rocket, muse, cnn, rnn etc)
 ### Sequential Pattern Mining (optional)
 Discretize the time-series to run sequential pattern mining (e.g., identify frequent pattern or trends within the time series).

+---mynotes---
+The time series are [Spectral Centroids](https://librosa.org/doc/main/generated/librosa.feature.spectral_centroid.html) and therefore it is impossible to get back the wav files.

 ## Module 3: Advanced Data-Preprocessing